 - 1. In 2021, the value of outstanding loans grew by 3.6 percent to K53.2 billion.
 Credit growth was at the same rate with the 2021 growth in GDP thereby indicating the supportive role that credit played to economic growth.
 The growth in outstanding loans was primarily driven by a 42.5 percent increase in credit disbursements to K42.4 billion compared to K29.7 billion disbursed in the previous year. - 2.
 The increase in credit disbursements in 2021 followed a rise in economic activities in the domestic economy that were influenced by a global economic recovery after many countries lifted the restrictive public health measures in the wake of the implementation of COVID-19 vaccination programmes.
 Domestic economic activity was boosted by the Targeted Medium Term Refinancing Facility (TMTRF) under which financial services providers obtained funding from the Bank of Zambia (BoZ) for onward lending.
 Disbursements under the TMTRF amounted to K5.9 billion in 2021 and represented a 179.9 percent increase compared to 2020 level of disbursements. - 3.
 The noted general increase in credit disbursements was reflected in a higher supply of credit to all credit end-user categories in 2021.
 The largest increase in the supply of credit was a K3.93 billion to households followed by a K3.92 billion to corporates.
 The third highest increase in credit disbursements was a K1.93 billion to the agriculture-large credit end-user category followed a K1.74 billion to the micro, small and medium enterprises (representing a 64.8 percent rise to K4.4 billion).
 The K42.1 million increase in credit supply to the agriculture-small ranked fifth while the K862.5 million to the Government ranked sixth.
 The least increase in credit disbursements was a K87.9 million to all other credit users. - 4.
-The general increase in credit disbursements also translated into higher credit flows to the priority creditend user categories of women and youths.
-The value of loans disbursed to women increased by 63.3 percent to K3.7 billion resulting in the proportion of credit to women rising to 8.8 percent (2020: 7.7 percent).
-The value of loans disbursed to the youth similarly increased by 83.3 percent to K4.0 billion resulting in the proportion of credit to the youth rising to 9.5 percent (2020: 7.4 percent) of the total credit disbursements for 2021. - 5.
-It should be noted that the flow of credit to women and the youths was, largely, in the form of digital credit, group loans and other micro loans that non-bank credit providers are specialised in providing.
+The general increase in credit disbursements also translated into higher credit flows to the priority credit-end user categories of women and youths.
+The value of loans disbursed to women increased by 63.3 percent to K3.7 billion and led to an 8.8 percent (2020: 7.7 percent) rise in the proportion of credit to women.
+The value of loans disbursed to the youth similarly rose by 83.3 percent to K4.0 billion resulting in the proportion of credit to the youth rising to 9.5 percent (2020: 7.4 percent) of the total credit disbursements for 2021. - 5.
+It should be noted that the flow of credit to women and the youths was, largely, in the form of digital credit3, group loans and other micro loans that non-bank credit providers are specialised in providing.
 In fact, non-bank credit providers accounted for 70.1 percent of the value of loans issued to women and 70.8 percent of the value of credit to the youth.
 This observation was in line with the general trend showing that NBFIs were the largest provider of credit to households and individuals.
-This fact demonstrates that NBFIs are important vehicles for expanding financial inclusion.
+This fact demonstrated that NBFIs were important vehicles for expanding financial inclusion.
 However, even though credit to women and youths grew in absolute terms over the five years to end-2021, the proportion of total credit received by these priority credit end-users remained low and in fact decreased.
-This trend raises questions about the effectiveness of various programmes that are expected to have a positive impact on the flow of credit to these priority credit end-users. - 6.
-A review of the geographical distribution of loans indicated that the value of credit disbursements to rural districts increased by 83.3 percent to K3.5 billion.
-Consequently, the proportion of credit that went to the rural areas increased to 8.4 percent (2020: 6.5 percent) but remained significantly lower when compared to the proportion of credit that went to urban areas.
-Credit distribution was highly concentrated in Lusaka province which accounted for 74.1 percent of the total value of credit disbursements followed by Copperbelt province at 9.4 percent.
-The least amount of credit went to Muchinga, Luapula, and Western provinces that each received less than 1.0 percent of the total value of credit disbursed. - 7.
-NBFIs accounted for 58.8 percent (2020: 58.8 percent) of the value of credit disbursements to rural districts compared to 41.2 percent (2020: 42.2 percent) by commercial banks.
-The substantial proportion of credit to rural areas from non-bank credit providers was on account of their superior credit distribution networks in these areas, a fact that demonstrated that they are an important vehicle for expanding access to credit and other financial services.
+This trend raised questions about the effectiveness of various programmes that were expected to have positively impacted the flow of credit to these priority credit end-users.

-&lt;sup>3Digital credit is characterised by small loan values, large volumes of transactions and shorter loan processing times through customers' mobile money accounts.
+3 Digital credit is characterised by small loan values, large volumes of transactions and shorter loan processing times through customers' mobile money accounts.